ldav-unipg/d3-course-material/L1/1_svg/README.md

 <svg width="900" height="300" style="border:1px solid black;"></svg>
 ```

-- If you want to resize the svg container when you resize your window you can use the percentage of width.
+- If you want to resize the svg container when you resize your window, you can use the percentage of width.
 However, you will lose the ratio between the two dimensions.

 ```html
 <svg width="100%" height="300" style="border:1px solid black;"></svg>